darteescar/CP/README.md

 # CP (Algebra of Programming) (English)
 Solving **functional programming** problems using **Calculus of Programs** techniques, in the scope of the **CP** course.
-The project follows a [**literate programming**](http://www.literateprogramming.com/) approach, where code and documentation coexist in the same file.
+The project follows a [**literate programming**](http://www.literateprogramming.com/) approach, where code and documentation coexist in the same file

 Both the statement and solutions are in Portuguese in the [final report](cp2526t/cp2526t.pdf).